Code-Institute-Submissions/ak2489-meta-human-hub2_SepResub/README.md

 - 2.2 Create draft posts so that I can finish making the content later.
 - 2.3 Approve of disapprove comments so that I can filter out the objectionable comments.
 - 2.4 Comment on posts so I can be Involved in the conversation.
-- 2.5 View comments on an individual post so I can read the conversation.

 ### Strategy
 ### Project Goals